ubisoft/mixer/doc/synchronization.md

 These Proxy classes are meant to mirror Blender data storage in `bpy.data`.
 This included simple properties, structures, IDs, references to IDs in bpy.data, structures and colections of all these.

-At the top level, a single `BpyBlendProxy` instance recursively mirrors most of `bpy.data`.
+At the top level, a single `BpyDataProxy` instance recursively mirrors most of `bpy.data`.

 ### Controlling items to synchronize